emqx/eip/active/0038-secret-registry.md

 ```
 {emqx_secret,
-   key         :: {?global_ns | binary(), binary()},  %% {OwnerNs, Name}
+   key         :: {?global_ns | binary(), binary()},  %% {Scope, Name}
    value       :: binary(),      %% raw bytes, UTF-8 well-formed
+   share_ns    :: boolean(),     %% global secret reachable from namespaces? default true
    description :: binary(),      %% operator-supplied free-form note, optional
    created_at  :: integer(),     %% monotonic millis
-   updated_at  :: integer()      %% monotonic millis
+   updated_at  :: integer(),     %% monotonic millis
+   extra       :: map()          %% reserved for forward-compatible fields
 }
 ```

-The owning scope (`?global_ns` or a namespace) is the first element of the key.
-A secret is reachable only from configurations running in its owning scope; there is no cross-scope resolution (see "Namespace scoping and isolation" below), so no per-secret sharing attribute is needed.
+The owning scope (`?global_ns` or a namespace) is the first element of the key. `share_ns` governs whether a **global** secret is reachable from namespaces by fallback (default `true`); it has no effect on a namespace-owned secret, which is never shared into a narrower scope. `extra` is an empty map reserved so later versions can add fields without a schema migration.
+See "Resolution" and "Namespace scoping and isolation" below.

-The primary key is the `{OwnerNs, Name}` pair, following the v2 topic-metrics precedent (`emqx_topic_metrics_mria`, keyed `{'_' | global | binary(), '_' | binary()}`).
-Names are unique *within* a namespace, not cluster-wide.
-See "Namespace scoping" below.
+The primary key is the `{Scope, Name}` pair, following the v2 topic-metrics precedent (`emqx_topic_metrics_mria`, keyed `{'_' | global | binary(), '_' | binary()}`).
+Names are unique *within* a scope, not cluster-wide — a namespace and the global scope may each hold a secret named `prod_token`, and the namespace's own shadows the global one for that namespace (see "Resolution").

 Constraints: